uptake/fRanz/CONTRIBUTING.md

 1. Fork `fRanz` to your GitHub account
 2. Create a branch on your fork and add your changes
 3. If you are changing or adding to the R code in the package, add unit tests and integration tests confirming that your code works as expected
+4. Any commits added should ideally follow [conventional commits](https://conventionalcommits.org).
+See the Conventional Commits section below for more detail
-3. When you are ready, click "Compare & Pull Request".
+5. When you are ready, click "Compare & Pull Request".
 Open A PR comparing your branch to the `master` branch in this repo
-4. In the description section on your PR, please indicate the following:
+6. In the description section on your PR, please indicate the following:
     - description of what the PR is trying to do and how it improves `fRanz`
     - links to any open [issues](https://github.com/UptakeOpenSource/fRanz/issues) that your PR is addressing

 We will try to review PRs promptly and get back to you within a few days.

+### Conventional Commits

+We strive to follow conventional commits to make creating NEWS.md and other files easy to maintain.
+Additionally it provides ease to PR reviewers to semantically check which commit they want to review and sift through the changes.
+Though we are not terribly strict around this rule since it will cause lots of friction for first time contributors to have to re-author commits, and that is more important than havea   pure git history, we do ask frequent commiters to follow this convention.

+In other words, this is a good useful convention but not at the expense of reducing interest or involvement in the project.
+This will come at the expense of automation, but that's ok.

+For more details see [conventional commits](https://conventionalcommits.org)

 ## Running Tests Locally <a name="testing"></a>

 ### Development
-> WIP: Document Local Development Setup

-### Running Unit Tests
-> WIP: Document How to Run Unit Tests
+`NOTE TO DEVELOPERS: Please add tips as you find them`

+#### Speeding up development times

+Currently `fRanz` installs the entire pulls and compiles the entire `librdkafka` source each time it is installed.
+This is good for portability but adds significant install time each time.
+In order to improve the experience developing, it's recommended the developer comments out the `configure` file after the first installation or other similar workarounds

-### Running Integration Tests
+### Running Unit and Integration Tests
-> WIP: Document How to Run Integration Tests in Docker
+> You must have `docker` and `docker-compose` configured correctly
+> run `docker-compose up -d` from the root of the repository.
+This will start kafka running on your machine
+> run `make test` or other R testing tools
+> when done, make sure to call `docker-compose down` to shutdown any running docker instances

 ### Creating Releases
-> WIP: Document How to Create Releases and Versioning
+> When we figure this out we will document it!

 ## Package Versioning <a name="version"></a>
-> WIP: Document Package Versioning format

 ### Version Format
 We follow semantic versioning for `fRanz` releases, `MAJOR`.`MINOR`.`PATCH`: